 If the blockage is not accessible from the door area, it may be necessary to remove it from inside the tub.
 Before entering the tub follow the 'safe stop' procedure and as an extra precaution disconnect the PTO shaft & hydraulic services from the tractor.
-Enter the tub only via the rear inspection ladder provided.
-Climb the inspection ladder and enter the tub with caution, the steps could be slippery and there is a risk of slipping / falling.
+Secure proprietary ladders to the machine to gain access, and climb the ladder and enter the tub with caution, as there is a risk of slipping / falling.